 generate relevant keywords.

 - Product Category: Select which product categories best describe your business to discover popular keywords frequently searched within your industry.
-This could help you identify keywords that you might not have realized potential customers are using to search for businesses like yours.
+This could help you identify keywords that you might not have realised potential customers are using to search for businesses like yours.

-When analyzing the suggestions the tool gives you, keep in mind that if a keyword has high search volume, there might also be a lot of competition for it, raising its suggested bid.
+When analysing the suggestions the tool gives you, keep in mind that if a keyword has high search volume, there might also be a lot of competition for it, raising its suggested bid.
 Choose keywords that are realistic for your campaign that won’t absorb the majority of your budget.

 Show your ads to your geographic audience

-The Keyword Planner’s filters allow you to customize where your ads show up based on language or location.
+The Keyword Planner’s filters allow you to customise where your ads show up based on language or location.
 This is useful if your business has a physical storefront and you’re hoping to reach more people searching around your location.